-- 5.1 2020/21 will see rents increase on average from £82.48 in 2019/20 to £84.98.
+- 5.1 2021/22 will see rents increase on average from £84.98 in 2020/21 to £86.37.
 These rents have been calculated in line with the government's policy statement on rents for social housing.
-This increase combined with sales, housing development, relets at target and provisions for bad debts and void losses is expected to have the impact of increasing rent income by £317k compared to the 2019/20 budget. - 5.2 From April 2020, the government is committed to increases of up to CPI + 1% for a period of at least 5 years which will provide some stability in relation to financial decision making within the HRA.
+This increase combined with sales, housing development, relets at target, provisions for bad debts and void losses is expected to have the impact of increasing rent income by £311k compared to the 2020/21 revised budget which has allowed for £166k of rent loss due to the impact of Covid 19. - 5.2 The impact of the Coronavirus pandemic on inflation has led to significant funding reductions in the HRA compared to the HRA Business Plan assumptions of approximately £4.3m over the next 10 years.
+In order to meet the objectives and aspirations of the plan savings and efficiencies will be required to bridge the gap in funds available to invest in our homes. - 5.3 From April 2020, the government committed to increases of up to CPI + 1% for a period of at least 5 years which provides some stability in relation to financial decision making within the HRA, 2021/22 will be the second year of this commitment.
 The rent rise will increase the ability to reinvest in the housing stock and meet the objectives of the HRA Business Plan which provides tenants, the Council, and its members with priorities and direction as to how it will manage Council owned social housing in the Selby district.